vtori37/Tech-Blog/README.md

 * Clicking on an existing blog post presents user with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment

-*entering a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created
+* Entering a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created

 * Clicking on the dashboard option in the navigation